pythonanywhere/flask-tutorials/tutorial-1.md

     no changes added to commit (use "git add" and/or "git commit -a")

-This time, just for a change, let's add our files to the list of files to commit, and commit them in one go.
+This time, just for a change, let's add our files to the list of files to commit and commit them in one go.
 This doesn't work if you've created a new file, but as we've only modified existing ones, it's an option.
 We just add an `a` before the `m` in the `git commit` command to say "add files":

     git commit -am"Replaced dummy comments with some in-memory storage"